Open dates in 2023: all year except Christmas Eve & Christmas Day, Jan-Feb, Nov-Dec, 9am-4pm,

 It is also worth visiting just to wander the seventy acres of gardens, which are beautiful.
 There’s a coffee shop in the stable yard.

 The castle we see today is the third structure that was erected on the site.
 In the tenth century there was a wooden hunting lodge.
 Around 1210 this was replaced by a stone structure, which was demolished for the foundations of the third, current, castle, built by Cormac Laidir (‘the strong’) MacCarthy in 1446.
 To put it into chronological perspective, this is around the same time that Richard III deposed King Edward V and nearly fifty years before Christopher Columbus “discovered” the “New world” in 1492 (see the terrific chronology outlined in James Lyttelton’s Blarney Castle, An Irish Towerhouse).
+He built a slender self-contained four storey tower house, which is now called the northwest tower.

 The MacCarthy clan had vast estates, and were recognised as Kings of Munster by the lesser Irish chiefs, the sign boards at Blarney tell us.
 They trace their ancestry back to a chieftain who was converted to Christianity by St. Patrick.
 Cormac MacCarthy built Cormac’s Chapel on the Rock of Cashel, 1127-1134, before the Anglo-Norman invasion of Ireland in 1169.